-Apple announces that Scott Forstall and John Browett are leaving the company [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Apple announces that Scott Forstall and John Browett are leaving the company [UPDATED]Alex Wagner - Editorial Director of News and Content

 Big news this afternoon from Apple, as the Cupertino firm has announced that both SVP of iOS Software Scott Forstall and SVP of Retail John Browett will be leaving the company.
 In a press release that just hit the wire, Apple revealed that Scott Forstall will be leaving next year and will serve as an advisor to CEO Tim Cook until then.
 John Browett is also leaving Apple, and a search for a replacement is already underway.
 Apple says that the Retail group will be reporting directly to Tim Cook until a successor is found.

 The remaining executives at Apple will be gaining new responsibilities as a result of these departures.
 Jony Ive, who currently serves as SVP of Industrial Design, will direct the Human Interface portion of Apple.
 Eddie Cue, who is currently SVP of Internet Software and Services, will now be looking over Siri and Maps.
 Craig Federighi, Apple's SVP of Mac Software Engineering, will now lead both iOS and OS X. Finally, Bob Mansfield will be heading a new Technologies group that combines all of Apple's wireless groups into one organization.
 Mansfield previously served as SVP of Hardware Engineering and was slated to retire, but opted to return to Apple back in August.